Kubernetes

 Elastic Policy

-MEMORY: This policy scales the number of resources based on MEMORY utilization.
+- Memory — This policy scales the number of resources based on MEMORY utilization.
 When MEMORY utilization reaches a certain threshold, the number of resources will increase according to your set policy.
 When MEMORY utilization decreases, the number of resources will decrease.

-Note: The default value of the custom parameter is set to 0.
+The default value of the custom parameter is set to 0.

 Manage Custom Policy

-Policy Parameter Name: This field is where you enter the name of the custom attribute you want to monitor.
-Use descriptive names related to the aspect of your service being monitored, such as “NETTX” for Network traffic or “DISKWRIOPS” for disk write operations.
+- Policy Parameter Name — This field is where you enter the name of the custom attribute you want to monitor.
+Use descriptive names related to the aspect of your service being monitored, such as

-Node Utilization Section: Specify the values that will trigger a scale-up (increase in cardinality) or scale-down (decrease in cardinality) operation based on your preferences.
+NETTXfor network traffic orDISKWRIOPSfor disk write operations. - Node Utilization Section — Specify values that trigger a scale-up (increase in cardinality) or scale-down (decrease in cardinality) operation.

-Scaling Period Policy: Define the watch period, duration of each period, and cooldown period.
+- Scaling Period Policy — Define the watch period, duration of each period, and cooldown period.

-How to Get a CURL
+How to Get a CURL Command

 Scheduled Policy